No information about writers and company registration

 Anyone reading this review probably wants to know the same thing: is Essay Ace legit, or are they a scam?
-As so many students need help from an essay writing service every year, but so many online businesses are ripping students off, some friends and I decided to look into services and write reviews that can help students feel safe and secure in the choices they make.Top Rated Writing Services in the UK
+As so many students need help from an essay writing service every year, but so many online businesses are ripping students off, some friends and I decided to look into services and write reviews that can help students feel safe and secure in the choices they make.Top Rated Services

 biggest team of writers